On the spectrum of the periodic focusing Zakharov-Shabat operator: Examples

-Figures~\ref{f:6} and \ref{f:7} show the results of numerical computations of the Lax spectrum of the ZS scattering problem~\eqref{e:zs} for the two potentials in~\eqref{e:IC}.
+Figures~\ref{f:6} and \ref{f:7} show the results of numerical computations of the Lax spectrum of the ZS system~\eqref{e:zs} for the two potentials in~\eqref{e:IC}.
 The results clearly demonstrate that, in the case of periodic single-lobe potentials, there exists complex Floquet eigenvalues of~\eqref{e:zs} off of the imaginary axis.
-This is in contrast to single-lobe potentials on the infinite line, whose eigenvalues were proven to be only real and purely imaginary, both for potentials with zero boundary conditions \cite{KS2002} and for potentials with symmetric non-zero boundary conditions \cite{BL2018}.
+This is in contrast to single-lobe potentials decaying as $x\to \pm\infty$, whose eigenvalues were proven to be only real and purely imaginary, both for potentials with zero BCs~\cite{KS2002} and for potentials with symmetric non-zero BCs~\cite{BL2018}.
 In contrast, Figs.~\ref{f:6} and~\ref{f:7} show that, in the periodic case, the confinement to the real and imaginary axes does not hold in general.
 Indeed, it would be surprising if such a feature were present in the periodic case as this would form a large class of finite-band potentials by Theorem~\ref{t:finiteband2}.
-Another interesting feature of the spectrum for single-lobe periodic potentials is the formation of spectral bands and gaps along the intervals $\pm [\i q_{\min}, \i q_{\max}]$ of the complex plane.
-Using a WKB analysis it was shown formally in \cite{BiondiniOregero} that the number of spectral bands in this interval is $O(1/\epsilon)$ as $\epsilon \downarrow 0$.
+Another interesting feature of the spectrum for single-lobe periodic potentials is the formation of spectral bands and gaps along the intervals $\pm (\i q_{\min}, \i q_{\max})$ of the spectral plane.
+Using WKB approximation it was shown formally in~\cite{BiondiniOregero} that the number of spectral bands in this interval is $O(1/\ep)$ as $\ep \downarrow 0$.
 Another interesting question is whether spines can occur along the imaginary axis for single-lobe periodic potentials.
-The numerical results suggest that the Lax spectrum is purely imaginary outside of a $\delta$-neighborhood of the real $z$-axis.
-This property was shown to hold in the limit $\ep \downarrow 0$ (see Theorem~\ref{l:wkbbound}) where the $\delta$-neighborhood was proportional to $\ep$.
+The numerical results suggest that the Lax spectrum is purely imaginary outside of a neighborhood of the real $z$-axis.
+This property was shown to hold in the limit $\ep \downarrow 0$ (see Theorem~\ref{l:wkbbound}) where the neighborhood was proportional to $\ep$.